Fraasi/site/README.md

 ## Not really a blog

-Just playing around with nextjs & typescript.
+Just playing around with nextjs, typescript & tailwind.